Trains in Germany

 Each of the coaches operated by MarinoBus are equipped with a certain number of amenities to help keep travelers comfortable during their journey, such as plush seats that have an ample amount of legroom and are able to recline.
 Almost all buses have complimentary Wi-Fi that is available for the duration of your voyage, and it can be used on many personal electronic devices, including laptops.
 Depending on your specific bus, it may be possible for you to purchase snacks and drinks throughout the journey.
 Each passenger has the right to bring a carry-on item that can be stored either in the overhead compartment inside the bus or below their own seat.
 You are also allowed to bring up to two suitcases at no cost, and they must be kept in the storage below the bus.
 If you would like to bring a bike, you must contact the company ahead of time and pay an additional fee.
 It is also required that you separate the bike into two pieces and store it in a bag.
 Every customer has the right to bring one small pet with them, but it must be kept in a proper carrier that is placed on the floor of the bus during your trip.
 You will also have to purchase a ticket that costs the same price as that for a minor.
 MarinoBus always uses coaches that are handicap accessible, including its facilities, such as restrooms.
 If you have limited mobility, make sure to contact the company ahead of time, as they will have an employee help you with tasks such as storing your luggage and boarding.

-When taking a bus from Milan, you have a couple of bus stations you can depart from including Milan, Stazione Centrale, Milan, MILANO - P. Zza Laghi usc.
+Some of the Milan bus stations to Naples you can start your journey from include Milan, Stazione Centrale, Milan, MILANO - P. Zza Laghi usc.
 Autostrada new svinc and Milan, Largo Tazio Nuvolari (Romolo).
-When you arrive in Naples, your bus can arrive in bus stations including Napoli, Napoli Centrale, Napoli, Terminal Bus Metropark Staz.
+Similarly, some of the arrival bus stations in Naples include Napoli, Napoli Centrale, Napoli, Terminal Bus Metropark Staz.
 FS and Napoli, Napoli via Ferraris (INPS).

-You can find the most popular departure bus station for this journey, Milano Centrale, located approximately 1 mile (s) / 2 km from the city center of Milan.
-The most popular arrival bus station in Naples, called Napoli, Napoli Centrale, is located around 1 mile (s) / 2 km away from its city center.
+You can find the most popular departure bus station for this route, Milano Centrale, located approximately 1.7 miles (2.8 km) from the city center of Milan.
+The most popular arrival bus station in Naples, called Napoli, Napoli Centrale, is located around 1.7 miles (2.8 km) away from its city center.

 Here are some other resources that might have the information you need